Meridian Vs Robyn: Which Tool Is Right For Your Business In 2025?

 Google Query Volume (GQV)

 Google possesses some of the most precise query and keyword data.
-When you incorporate paid search into your MMM model, GQV can effectively serve as a reliable control variables.
+When you incorporate paid search into your MMM model, GQV can effectively serve as a reliable control variable.

 Google Query Volume (GQV) frequently acts as a significant confounder in the relationship between media and sales.
 This is especially relevant for paid search, where the volume of queries can influence ad volume if campaign settings permit, like when there is no budget cap in place.
 To obtain unbiased causal estimates for any media affected by GQV, it is crucial to control for this factor.
 Neglecting to account for GQV may result in an inflated assessment of the causal effect of paid options.